-To be awarded to the competitors whose scores in the Grand Aggregate and Second and Third Stages of the Queen's Prize make up the highest aggregates.
+To be awarded to the competitors whose scores in the Grand Aggregate and HM the Queen's Prize make up the highest aggregates.

 A tie will be decided first on the aggregate score for the Queen's Prize Third Stage, then the longest range scores counting back from 1,000 yards.